Dick Modzelewski: Coaching career

 Modzelewski served as a scout for the Browns in 1967, then joined the team's on-field staff the following year as defensive line coach.
 After two solid years in which the team again reached the NFL Championship game, the Browns' fortunes declined over the next five years, with a then-team-worst 3–11 record in 1975 forcing head coach Forrest Gregg to make changes.

 On February 13, 1976, Modzelewski was promoted to defensive coordinator and the team responded with a six-game improvement.
 Midway through the 1977 season, the Browns had a 5–2 record and seemed destined for their first playoff berth in five years.
 However, a season-ending injury to starting quarterback Brian Sipe led to a tailspin that culminated with Gregg's dismissal on December 13.
 Modzelewski was named interim head coach for the team's final game, a 20–19 loss to the second-year Seattle Seahawks.

 As 1978 began, new Browns head coach Sam Rutigliano quickly announced he was eliminating the defensive coordinator position, and offered Modzelewski the job of defensive line coach.
 Seeing the offer as a demotion, Modzelewski resigned and returned to the New York Giants as their defensive coordinator.
 That position would last only one season after another wholesale coaching change, but he would resurface as defensive line coach with the Cincinnati Bengals in 1979 under head coach Homer Rice.

 After first being dismissed with the entire staff one day after the end of the 1979 season, Modzelewski was rehired by Gregg, who had been selected as the Bengals' new head coach.
 The team struggled to a 6–10 season in 1980, but then put together a memorable year in 1981, ending with the franchise's first-ever trip to the Super Bowl.
-Despite a 26–21 defeat to the San Francisco 49ers in Super Bowl XVI, the Bengals returned to the post-season the following year, but lost in the first round of the expanded playoff system.
+Despite a 26–21 defeat to the San Francisco 49ers in Super Bowl XVI, the Bengals returned to the postseason the following year, but lost in the first round of the expanded playoff system.

 After a disappointing 1983 season, Gregg left to take over his dream job: head coach of the Green Bay Packers, then brought Modzelewski with him to again serve as defensive line coach and defensive coordinator.
-After four frustrating years, Gregg resigned and Modzelewski landed with the Lions in 1988 as the defensive line tutor.
+After four frustrating years, Gregg resigned, and Modzelewski landed with the Lions in 1988 as the defensive line tutor.
 He spent two years in that role until announcing his retirement.